rocket/rocket/README.md

 Before compiling the example, you need to make sure you have recent [SDL](http://www.libsdl.org/) and [BASS](http://www.un4seen.com/) libraries and includes.

+If you're using VS2013 or above, this should happen automatically, as these libraries are consumed through NuGet.

 The header files and libraries can be installed local to the project by copying all .lib-files to the example\_bass/lib/, all .h files to example\_bass/include/, and all .dll files to the example\_bass/.

-Once the prerequisites are installed, the example can be compiled either by opening examples.sln and selecting "Build" -> "Build Solution" from Visual Studio 2008, or by doing `make examples/example_bass` on Unix-based systems.
+Once the prerequisites are installed, the example can be compiled either by opening examples.sln and selecting "Build" -> "Build Solution" from Visual Studio 2008 or 2013, or by doing `make examples/example_bass` on Unix-based systems.

 JavaScript
 ----------